 Stockton's School of Business fosters a scholarly atmosphere in which assurance of learning is an integral part.
 To that end, the newly established Hemp and Cannabis Business Management program will apply systematic and routine evaluation of student outcomes.
 The program will utilize the School's recently revamped assessment policies and procedures coordinated by the Business Program Assessment Committee, which works with program chairs to oversee the assessment process.
-This includes ensuring compliance with established assessment schedules, evaluating the results of the assessments, and implementing corrective measures as necessary.
-When the results of the assessments indicate a lack of attainment of the desired outcomes, the Committee will ensure that a reassessment is conducted.
+This includes ensuring compliance with established assessment schedules, evaluating the results of the assessments, and implementing corrective measures, as necessary.
+When the results of the assessment is conducted.
 The Assessment Process Timeline, the completion of which is overseen by the Assessment Committee, can be found in Appendix C.